 Photo: Jochen Tack

-Rowing is a strength and endurance sport and was already practiced before the construction of the Baldeneysee was practiced in the Ruhr Valley.
-Essen's rowing clubs can look back on over a hundred years of tradition and make it possible for sports enthusiasts to practise this sport on Baldeneysee .
-During the winter months and at high tide, rowing ergometers in the boathouses offer a weatherproof alternative for keeping fit.
-Technique is then trained in the "rowing cellar" or the rowing pool in the Regattahaus .
-Baldeneysee.Ruhr provides an overview of the sport of rowing.
+Rowing is one of the strength-endurance sports and was already practiced before the construction of the Baldeneysee practiced in the Ruhr Valley.
+Essen rowing clubs They look back on a tradition spanning over a hundred years and allow sports enthusiasts to practice this sport on the Baldeneysee.
+During the winter months and in times of high water, rowing ergometers in the boathouses offer a weatherproof alternative for staying fit.
+Technique is then practiced in the "rowing cellar" or the rowing basin in the Regattahaus Trained.
+Baldeneysee.Ruhr offers an overview of the sport of rowing.

 Sport steeped in history

-Rowing is far more than just a method of getting around on the water - it is an art, a competition and a centuries-old tradition.
+Rowing is far more than just a method of moving across the water – it is an art, a competition, and a centuries-old tradition.
 The origins of modern rowing date back to 1829, with the legendary Boat Race between the universities of Oxford and Cambridge in England.
-This famous regatta transformed rowing from a practical necessity into a prestigious competitive sport, an event for high society and comparable to Ascot for horse racing.
+This famous regatta transformed rowing from a practical necessity into a prestigious competitive sport, an event for high society, comparable to Ascot for horse racing.
 Enthusiasm for the sport quickly spread to Germany, where the first German rowing club was founded in Hamburg in 1836.

 Straps and sculls

-Since then, rowing has developed into a global discipline that combines strength, team spirit, dynamism and endurance.
-Whether as a competitive sport or a leisure activity, rowing's versatility makes it attractive to many.
-In particular, the option of either oar rowing (with one oar per rower) or sculling (with two oars per rower) gives athletes individual design options.
-It is also a sport that appeals to almost all muscles and - if performed correctly - causes few injuries.
+Since then, rowing has developed into a global discipline that combines strength, teamwork, dynamism, and endurance.
+Whether as a competitive sport or for leisure, its versatility makes rowing attractive to many.
+The option of rowing either sweep rowing (with one oar per rower) or sculling (with two oars per rower) offers athletes individual customization possibilities.
+Furthermore, it is a sport that engages almost all muscles and—when performed correctly—results in few injuries.

 Rowing at the highest level

-Rowing is not only an established sport at national and international competitions, but also at the Olympic Games.
-Rowing has been part of the Olympic disciplines since 1900 - initially only for men, while women were only admitted from 1976.
-The German eight is particularly well known and is regarded as the figurehead of German rowing, regularly taking top places in international competitions and being trained at the base in Dortmund.
-The German Rowing Association's (DRV) federal base in Essen is located on Baldeneysee .
-The International Hill Regatta takes place annually on Baldeneysee .
-The German junior and age group championships of the DRV also regularly determine their best on Baldeneysee.
+Rowing is an established sport, not only in national and international competitions but also at the Olympic Games.
+It has been an Olympic discipline since 1900 – initially only for men, with women only being admitted from 1976 onwards.
+The German eight is particularly well-known, considered the flagship of German rowing, regularly achieving top rankings in international competitions, and trains at its base in Dortmund.
+The Essen National Training Center of the German Rowing Federation (DRV) is located at the Baldeneysee.
+High-performance training courses are regularly held there.
+The International Hügelregatta takes place annually at the Baldeneysee.
+The German Junior and Age Group Championships of the DRV also regularly determine their best rowers at the Baldeneysee.

 Six rowing clubs in Essen

-In addition to professional competitions, rowing offers much more: recreational regattas, touring trips and fitness training are integral parts of a lively club life.
-Anyone who wants to dedicate themselves to water sports has the opportunity to become active in one of the more than 500 German rowing clubs - ideal for beginners and advanced rowers alike.
-There are a total of six rowing clubs on Baldeneysee and in Essen's Ruhr Valley (see overview) with boathouses directly on the Ruhr or Baldeneysee.
+Besides professional competitions, rowing offers much more: recreational regattas, touring trips, and fitness training are integral parts of a vibrant club life.
+Anyone wanting to dedicate themselves to this water sport has the opportunity to become active in one of the over 500 German rowing clubs – ideal for beginners and advanced rowers alike.
+At the Baldeneysee and in the Ruhr Valley near Essen, there are a total of six rowing clubs (see overview) with boathouses directly on the Ruhr River or the Baldeneysee.

 Good for your health

 Rowing is not only a sporting challenge, but also an excellent workout for body and mind.
-The movements challenge the cardiovascular system, improve coordination and train all muscle groups, making it ideal for health prevention and even rehabilitation.
+The movements engage the cardiovascular system, improve coordination, and train all muscle groups, making it ideal for preventative healthcare and even rehabilitation.
 The low risk of injury makes rowing a particularly safe and health-promoting sport.

-But rowing is not only accessible to people without physical limitations.
-Specially adapted boats mean that people with disabilities can also take part in this sport, which underlines the inclusion and versatility of this discipline.
+But rowing isn't just for people without physical limitations.
+Specially adapted boats allow people with disabilities to participate in this sport, highlighting the inclusion and versatility of this discipline.
 The water and the movement in nature create a calming atmosphere that promotes mental relaxation and balance.

 Our conclusion

-Rowing is a sport for body and soul in equal measure.
-Whether as a performance-oriented challenge or as a mental balance to a stressful everyday life - rowing combines closeness to nature with ambitious exercise.
-It strengthens body and mind, promotes team spirit and discipline and also offers a history rich in tradition at Baldeneysee that continues to evolve today.
-Anyone interested in this unique sport will find the right club for them among the local clubs.
+Rowing is a sport for both body and soul.
+Whether as a competitive challenge or as a mental escape from the stresses of everyday life, rowing combines a connection with nature with ambitious exercise.
+It strengthens body and mind, fosters team spirit and discipline, and boasts a rich tradition at the Baldeneysee, a tradition that continues to evolve today.
+Anyone interested in this unique sport will find a suitable club among the local rowing associations.